 Can I earn college credit?

-Full details on obtaining college credit can be found here.
+Additional information about obtaining college credit can be found here.

 Are there any other expenses I will be responsible for?